TIT8/BLE-sensor_PDM-microphone/golang_receiver/README.md

 - <ins>In Go, using slices directly is very fast</ins>; `append` is much faster than `numpy.append()` in Python.
 Therefore, in Python, I have to preallocate the numpy array and then use powerful slicing indexes.
 Conversely, in Go, I can append to slices directly, which is more robust when reading less than 1024 bytes at a time, while in Python, `readexactly()` from the stream is necessary before processing.

-- Much easier make the code to work on multiple OS in Go.
+- Much easier to make the code working on multiple OS in Go.

 [^1]: Why wait is a simple question, but the [answer](https://github.com/0xAX/linux-insides/blob/master/SUMMARY.md) is long.
 Good reading.